By David Rich

-The Andong Mask Dance Festival, ten admission-free days on five continuous stages, and a similar festival of 17 days in Gimhae, fulfilled this photographer’s dream of costumed fantasies in perfect pirouette.
+The Andong Mask Dance Festival, ten admission-free days on five continuous stages, and a similar festival of 17 days in Gimhae fulfilled this photographer’s dream of costumed fantasies in a perfect pirouette.

 The original mask dances were spawned in Korea’s hermit empire.
 In the olden days locals, with their identities protected by masks, satirized corrupt politicians.
 Now South Koreans no longer need masks to criticize what they consider perpetually corrupt politicians.

-In the North everyone belongs to the glorious Workers’ Party where criticism is unheard of and masks are accordingly unnecessary.
-However, I did catch a breath-taking performance of the world class Pyongyang Moranbong Acrobatic Troupe on the North Korean tour, photos verboten.
+In the North, everyone belongs to the glorious Workers’ Party where criticism is unheard of and masks are accordingly unnecessary.
+However, I did catch a breathtaking performance of the world-class Pyongyang Moranbong Acrobatic Troupe on the North Korean tour, with photos verboten.

 Ulleungdo and Jejudo

-I spent days on two fascinatingly diverse islands.
-Ulleungdo Island supports 9,000 people less than a hundred miles (160km) off the east coast, a relative speck at 100 square kilometers (36 sq. miles), while the semi-tropical island of Jejudo lies half that distance off the South Korean coast.
-Jejudo is Korea’s biggest island at 2500 square kilometers (900 sq. miles) with almost a million people, busily exporting tangerines.
+I spent days on two of Korea’s fascinatingly diverse islands.
+Ulleungdo Island supports 9,000 people less than a hundred miles (160km) off the east coast, a relative speck at 100 square kilometers (36 sq. miles), while the semi-tropical island of Jeju lies half that distance off the South Korean coast.
+Jeju is Korea’s biggest island at 2500 square kilometers (900 sq. miles) with almost a million people, busily exporting tangerines.
 Both islands demand exploration.

-Ulleungdo requires a series of 200 meter (630 foot) spiral bridges to escape the fishing villages below its nigh-sheer cliffs.
-Both Ulleundgo and Jejudo (and Saba) are a scuba diver’s paradise.
-The fantastically-shaped volcanic spires, lighthouses and rocks surrounding both islands are every last one named with equal imagination.
+Ulleungdo requires a series of 200-meter (630-foot) spiral bridges to escape the fishing villages below its nigh-sheer cliffs.
+Both Ulleundgo and Jejudo (and Saba) are scuba divers’ paradise.
+The fantastically-shaped volcanic spires, lighthouses, and rocks surrounding both islands are every last one named with equal imagination.
 Their motto could be cleanliness first; a month before my arrival a typhoon washed away the majority of cars, 56, from one small Ulleungdo village.

-a pool hustler with 18 years residence in Los Angeles, semi-retired to Ulleungdo Island,
+–a pool hustler with 18 years of residence in Los Angeles, semi-retired to Ulleungdo Island,

 — a deep sea free-diver precipitously retired after his bosses’ untimely underwater demise, now running a bar next to a U.S. Army base,

-— a former Korean Navy Seal who walked nine weekends from the west to the east coast, on his 17th day nearing the border with North Korea, where I joined him for a couple hour stroll,
+— a former Korean Navy Seal who walked nine weekends from the west to the east coast, on his 17th day nearing the border with North Korea, where I joined him for a couple of hours long stroll,

 — the senior vice-president of Hyundai Asan running one of Hyundai’s eight operations, tourism in North Korea (His daughter was studying for a high school final examination that would determine her fate in life.),